simonhf/cwrap/CWRAP_3_ARCHITECTURE.md

 * Inlining Heuristic Collapse & Recursive Introspection: Injecting telemetry into a getter inflates its `AST` size, potentially causing the compiler to abandon inlining.
     * Solution: `cwrap 3.0` uses Recursive Introspection.
 Pass 1 instruments the entire codebase.
 A post-run script identifies micro-functions reporting negligible tick usage and blacklists them for Pass 2, compiling a final binary where macro-architecture is perfectly traced while micro-functions remain untouched and natively inlined.
 * The Tail-Call Optimization (TCO) Tax: By `C++` standard definition, if a function contains a local object with a destructor (such as our `RAII` telemetry guard), the compiler is legally forbidden from applying Tail-Call Optimization (`TCO`).
 In deeply recursive algorithms, this may convert an O(1) stack footprint into an O(N) footprint.
+* **The Coroutine Memory / Contention Trap:** In modern architectures utilizing millions of multiplexed coroutines (e.g., C++20 coroutines, Go-style green threads), allocating the 1 KB Tuple array per-coroutine results in terabytes of memory bloat.
+    * **The Naive Fix (Atomics):** Moving the array to a single global state and using `atomic_add` solves the bloat but introduces catastrophic **Cache-Line Bouncing** when multiple threads contend for the same function's bucket, destroying the $O(1)$ determinism.
+    * **The cwrap 3.0 Solution (OS-Thread Sharding):** The architecture strictly separates state.
+The ephemeral tracking variables (`start_tick`, `child_accumulated`) are allocated locally on the coroutine's 16-byte stack frame.
+Upon exit, the math is committed to an **OS-Thread-Local** (`thread_local`) Tuple Array.
+Because modern OS memory controllers use lazy page-faulting for untouched virtual memory (`.tbss`), the unhit buckets consume zero physical RAM, completely solving coroutine memory bloat while maintaining lock-free, zero-contention atomicity.

 ---